-Set the cast iron skillet or fry-pan to low/medium and cook the steaks very slowly on all sides.
+Set the cast iron skillet or fry-pan to very high and cook the roast very quickly on all sides.
 Make sure you keep turning the roast multiple times.
 If you have a splatter-screen, use it.
 We do not recommend covering the fry-pan with a lid.

 Next, prepare the oven to 160 degrees Celsius (320 degrees Fahrenheit) - we used our meat thermometer that is inserted into the roast and indicates through LED lights when the roast is done.